GluuFederation/docs-ce-prod/docs/source/installation-guide/cluster.md

 ## Introduction
 Many organizations need to cluster their Gluu Server in order to provide failover and high availability (HA).

 The instructions below provide detailed steps for manually configuring HA across multuple instances of the Gluu Server.
-Although we provide instructions, clustering for production scenarios is not a simple task, and Gluu does **not** provide free community support for manual HA configurations.
+Although we provide instructions, clustering for production scenarios is not a simple task, and is **outside the scope** of free community support.

 Instead, we offer two alternative supported strategies for HA, both of which require a [Gluu VIP Subscription](https://gluu.org/pricing/#vip) *or* a support agreement with one of our OEM partners.